-In Gaza and the West Bank, humanitarian aid, including medical supplies and food, face significant barriers in reaching those in need.
+In Gaza, Lebanon and the West Bank, humanitarian aid, including medical supplies and food, face significant barriers in reaching those in need.
 Delays and impediments at checkpoints severely hamper efforts to distribute aid to those who need it, and once goods do gain entry to Gaza, attacks on aid workers and facilities are a constant threat.
 The lack of essential medical supplies getting into Gaza and the West Bank drastically limits stock in the few health centres still operational, further hampering the ability to provide adequate healthcare to patients with desperate chronic conditions.

 – Ahmed El Najjar, Anera Medical Donations Officer, Gaza –

 IHP medicines have been utilised by our partner Anera as part of their free medical days, at their wound clinics and more recently, at the opening of a dedicated non-communicable disease clinic in Khan Younis.
 People living with chronic conditions like heart disease and diabetes are particularly at risk to disruptions in their treatment so ensuring sustained access to medication is vital.
+IHP have sent six shipments to help support almost 500,000 people.

 We are working tirelessly to source and send more medicines to meet the growing needs.
 We urgently need your support to continue this life-saving work.
 Will you help us bring hope and better access to health to those affected by this crisis?